I am working with model validation in .NET, Entity Framework 4,

 Employee entity for which some properties are non-nullable.

-I have also created a partial class and a meta data class for this class, to be used
+I also have a partial class and a metadata class, to be used with model validation,

-However, the application crashes when I post empty text input elements in the Create
+However, the application crashes when I post empty text.
+A

 The exception occurs since the empty posted data causes the corresponding properties